-- You’ll receive five 30-minute stimulation sessions per week, during the first two weeks.
-After that, there will be two sessions per week for as long as you like.
+- You’ll receive five 30-minute stimulation sessions per week, during the first three weeks.
+After that, there will be one or two sessions per week for as long as you like.

 - Most people feel a reduction of their depressive symptoms after 3-4 weeks.